carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 ![New directory](../../fig/05-new-directory.png)

-After choosing `New Directory` chose `new project` on the next menu options.
+After choosing `New Directory`, choose `new project` on the next menu options.

-Then, to use version control, make sure to check the "_Create a git repository_" box as highlighted in this screen shot:
+Then, to use version control, make sure to check the "_Create a git repository_" box as highlighted in this screenshot:
 ![new project w/ version control](../../fig/05-brand-new-project.PNG)

 *Note when you choose directory name, it will create a new directory in the directory you specified along with an .Rproj file of the same name.
 Avoid spaces here. underscores "_", dashes "-" or camel case "NewProject" is the recommended way to name this directory/file.

-*Optionally, check the box in the bottom left corner "Open in new session" if you want it to appear in a new RStudio window.
+*Optionally, check the box in the bottom left corner, "Open in new session," if you want it to appear in a new RStudio window.

 ---